ory/hydra/docs/docs/reference/configuration.md

 OPEN AN ISSUE IF YOU WOULD LIKE TO MAKE ADJUSTMENTS HERE AND MAINTAINERS WILL HELP YOU LOCATE THE RIGHT FILE -->

-If file `$HOME/.oathkeeper.yaml` exists, it will be used as a configuration file which supports all configuration settings listed below.
+If file `$HOME/.hydra.yaml` exists, it will be used as a configuration file which supports all configuration settings listed below.

 You can load the config file from another source using the `-c path/to/config.yaml` or `--config path/to/config.yaml` flag:
-`oathkeeper --config path/to/config.yaml`.
+`hydra --config path/to/config.yaml`.

 Config files can be formatted as JSON, YAML and TOML.
 Some configuration values support reloading without server restart.
 All configuration values can be set